kennovation1/mercury/README.md

 * lsusb -v and expect to find in the output:
   * idVendor           0xd209 Ultimarc
   * idProduct          0x1401
-* Connect anode (positive) of all LEDs to + on board
+* Connect anode (positive, longer lead) of all LEDs to + on board
-* Connect cathode (negative) of each LED to a numbered (1-64) pin on board.
+* Connect cathode (negative, shorter lead, flat side) of each LED to a numbered (1-64) pin on board.
 No resistor is required.
 LEDs are driven with a constant 20mA
-* Supply +12VDC for LEDs at barrel connector
+* Supply +12VDC for LEDs at barrel connector.
+A HDD connector is provided to supply power.
+The pinout is:
+  * 1 - yellow: +12V
+  * 2 - black:  gnd
+  * 3 - black:  gnd
+  * 4 - red:    +5V
+  * Note that the connector provided by Ultimarc was miswired and was using pins 3 and 4 instead of 1 and 2.
+I corrected the connector.
-* Power up (before any command is given) will wave the LEDs
+* Power up default (i.e., before any command is given) will wave the LEDs
 * Linux SDK: http://katiesnow.webs.com/
 * Corresponding github link: https://github.com/katie-snow/Ultimarc-linux

+Connected 2 LEDs in parallel and they look good and bright but not as bright as indidually.
+This makes since since the PacLED64 is giving constant current, but with parallel LEDs they each only get half.
+On voltage is 2.04V and 24.2mA through a single amber LED.
 ```
 mkdir mercury
 cd mercury